Web Push Notifications Explained

 Web push notifications are notifications that can be sent to a user via desktop web and mobile web.
-These are alert style messages that slide in at the top or bottom right hand corner of a desktop screen, depending on the operating system, or appear on a mobile device in a manner nearly identical to push notifications delivered from apps.
-Web push notifications are delivered on a user’s desktop or mobile screen anytime they have their browser open — regardless of whether or not the user is on the website.
+These are alert style messages that slide in at the top or bottom right hand corner of a desktop screen, depending on the operating system; or appear on a mobile device in a manner nearly identical to push notifications delivered from apps.
+Web push notifications are delivered on a user’s desktop or mobile screen any time their browser is open – whether or not the user is on the website.

 The difference between web push notifications and app push notifications

 All that’s required to send web push notifications is a website that has web push code installed in it.
 This means that brands that don’t have apps can leverage many of the benefits of push notifications (real-time, personalized, in-the-moment communications) even if they don’t have an app.
 App push notifications are sent via code installed in an app.
 (Learn more about push notifications from apps on our Push Notifications Explained page.)

 Right: Example of a web push notification on a desktop device (Macbook with a Chrome browser version 58 or older).
 Left: Example of a web notification delivered to an Android mobile device.
 Web push notifications include the following elements:

 - Notification Title: Some brands simply use their name here.

 - Notification Content: The message sent.
 Character count varies between browsers and operating systems.
 Shorter is better.

 - Notification URL: The domain sending the web notification.